 12. Hot Potato

-Pass a ball or other object around the room and when the music stops, the student with the ball has to answer a question, make a question, or draw a prompt out of a bag — you decide, though it is best to stick to one format for the duration of the game!
+Pass a ball or other object around the room, and the student with the ball has to answer a question, ask a question, or draw a prompt out of a bag when the music stops – you decide, though it is best to stick to one format for the duration of the game!

 13. Roll the Dice, Make a Question